 Mid-Carolina AHEC is located at 1824 Hwy 9 Bypass West, Lancaster, SC 29720.
 The facility includes a classroom equipped with tables, whiteboard, overhead projector, video conferencing equipment and laptops for student use.
-There is also a clinical demonstration room located at Springs Memorial Hospital at 800 West Meeting Street, Lancaster, SC 29720.
-This room is equipped with two beds, equipment to practice skills and sink with running water.
-Both locations have student break areas, telephones for student uses and restrooms.
+The facility also includes equipment to practice skills.
+There is also a student break areas, telephones for student uses and restrooms.